kylemillar608/kylemillar608/README.md

 #### Personally...

-- 🔭 I’m currently working on creating a solution to asynchronous micro-task scheduling.
+- 🔭 I’m currently working on creating a solution to asynchronous task scheduling.
 Find more details and the code in the [Boomerang](https://www.github.com/kylemillar608/Boomerang) repo!
 - 🌱 I’m currently learning Java(Type)Script and Koa Web Framework as well as the modules that typically go along with them (ie. Jest, TypeORM, etc.)
 - 👯 I’m looking to collaborate on Koa middleware and TypeScript modules (think Json validation/Swagger, AWS SQS integration), reactive streaming apps, or quantitative finance software.